 At Flushing Meadows Park in Queens, New York, August brings the U.S. Dragon Boat Open Championship Race.
-The headliner event of the two-day festival taking place since 1990 has serious racers compete for prizes in open, mixed, and women's divisions.
+The headliner event of the two-day festival taking place since 1990 features serious racers competing for prizes in open, mixed, and women's divisions.
 Invitational races let festival sponsors, charity organizations and nonprofits, seniors, and families in on the fun.
 Spectators can watch the races for free and enjoy cultural performances, traditional arts and crafts demonstrations, and a global food court.

 Dubbed "Saratoga's Midsummer Derby," the Travers Stakes, originating in 1864 in Saratoga Springs, New York, might be summer's most exciting two minutes as 3-year-old thoroughbred horses compete for more than $1 million in prize money.
 But the fun takes place all week leading up to the race, traditionally held on the last Saturday in August.
 During the Travers Festival, the quaint town of Saratoga Springs welcomes sports fans with restaurant week deals, live music, racing events, and themed parties.